NDSC Town Hall Meeting on Race Relations

 On June 15, 2020, NDSC hosted a Town Hall Meeting on Race Relations, asking the question How Do We All Do Better?
 The event included a panel of NDSC leaders, law enforcement, and community members who participated in an open discussion around the state of race relations in the world today and the longstanding history of racism that is pervasive in our society today.

 In order to create change, ALL our voices will be necessary as we keep the conversation going.
-We hope you will join us for our next Town Hall Meeting: Continuing the Conversation, on July 16, at 7:00 PM ET, where our panelists will answer questions raised in the first Town Hall Meeting.
+We hosted our next Town Hall Meeting – How Do We All Do Better: Continuing the Conversation, on July 16, 2020, where our panelists answered questions raised in the first Town Hall Meeting.

 Looking for Resources?
 We will continue to add resources to the library, so check back often and look for notices of newly added materials.